go-task/task/docs/docs/usage.md

 ## Variables

 When doing interpolation of variables, Task will look for the below.
-They are listed below in order of importance (e.g. most important first):
+They are listed below in order of importance (i.e. most important first):

 - Variables declared in the task definition
 - Variables given while calling a task from another